15 Ways to Clean with Baking Soda

 Using chemical cleaners can be dangerous to use on some kitchen equipment.
 We cook our food using those and knowing that there are elements that can harm us is a bit scary.
 Instead of using harmful cleaners, just sprinkle baking soda along with vinegar over the grills, and scrub it after 30 minutes to remove the grease.

 ⦁ Microwave Cleaner

 Same with the oven, a mixture of water and baking soda is what you need but with a different process.
 Instead of spraying the mixture, pour two tablespoons of baking soda and 1 cup of water into a glass bowl.
 Run the microwave for 2 to 3 minutes.
 The steam from the mixture will deodorize and softens the stains inside the microwave.
 All you need to do is to wipe off the residue with a clean towel.

 Eating healthy is a must in today’s world.
 Fruits and vegetables are great alternatives to junk foods and processed foods.
 And to make sure to get its full benefits, wash it before you eat.
 Washing it removes the dirt, contaminants, and pesticides.
 A great produce wash is a combination of baking soda, vinegar, and water.
 You can soak them in the mixture and then rinse afterward.

 ⦁ Kitchen Utensils Residue Remover

 One of the toughest things to clean in the house is kitchen utensils.
 They can have burnt residue that is so hard to remove.
-You try to soak them in soap or boiling water yet it is not very effective.
-So to save you from an ultimate scrubbing experience, try to heat a pan with burnt residue with water, vinegar, and baking soda.
-You can see that the residue come off easily.
+You may try to soak them in soap or boiling water, yet it is often not very effective.
+So to save you from tireless scrubbing, try to heat a pan with burnt residue with water, vinegar, and baking soda.
+You will see that the residue may come off easily.
 You can also try using the mixture to remove burn marks.

 ⦁ Restore Silverwares